Vandra-Works/mackportfolio/src/pages/about.md

 My first website was a simple HTML and CSS page that I built in a class called "Web Page Design" in my freshman year of high school.

-I was more interested in reading about _Halo_ lore, than being a good student, so I began slacking off in class.
+I was more interested in reading about _Halo_ lore than being a good student, so I began slacking off in class.
 Late assignments, sometimes no assignments.

 One day, my teacher walked up to me, put my computer to sleep, and said: